zoom/data-visualization-sample-app/README.md

-# Zoom - B.Dean - FTDX
+# Zoom - Data Visualization Sample App

-First Time Developer Experience app written by Benjamin Dean.

-The goal of this app is to act as a "Hello World" for developers showing:
+This is a sample application demonstrating the basics of developing an app for the Zoom Marketplace showing:

 * OAuth2 Authorization Flow
+* OAuth2 Refresh Flow
+* Webhook Event Handling
+* Zoom API Data retrieval into persistent storage
-* Simple API data visualization
+* Simple Zoom API data visualizations of your Zoom Account Activity

 ## Prerequisites

+TBD...

 ## How to Use This App

+TBD...

 ### Locally with ngrok